Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Low battery indicator and travel lock

-We liked the Issa 3’s effective, built-in tongue cleaner, but we were underwhelmed by its toothbrushing ability.
-The movement of its head could be described as more of a vibration than scrubbing.
+We liked the Issa 3’s effective, built-in tongue cleaner, but its toothbrushing ability underwhelmed us.
+The movement of its head could be described as more of a vibration than a scrubbing.
 Also, our tester’s hand slipped further and further up the toothbrush’s handle while she brushed.
 The fact that it’s made of silicone, however, does make the brush easy to clean.

-Our tester said brushing her top teeth reminded her of the sensation of wet skin on an innertube as it drifts down a river, right down to the squeaking noises.
-While this irritation could be overlooked if it cleaned well, this toothbrush performed poorly.
+Our tester said brushing her top teeth reminded her of the sensation of wet skin on an inner tube as it drifts down a river, right down to the squeaking noises.
+Although this irritation could be overlooked if the toothbrush was cleaned well, it performed poorly.

 The Quip wasn't our top performer, but it was the best of the subscription-based electric toothbrushes we tried.